shankarsridhar/ember-backstop-tutorial/README.md

-# Ember-Backstop Visual Regression Test Tutorial
+# Ember-Backstop Visual Test-Helper Tutorial

 The ember-backstop test helper makes it wicked easy for you to add powerful visual tests to your ember app.
 This tutorial is designed to show you how in under 5 minutes!